 Treatment and prognosis

-Choi response criteria used to assess the treatment 11.
+The Choi response criteria are used to assess treatment 11.

 Surgical en-bloc resection is the primary mode of therapy for GISTs 4.
 Up to 50% of all GISTs will have evidence of metastatic disease at the time of presentation 3, which significantly impacts prognosis.

-Adjuvant chemotherapy with ST-571 (imatinib) is effective in the majority of cases and has had a dramatic impact on prognosis even with only one year of therapy, reducing recurrence at one year from 17% to 3% 4.
-Longer treatment regimes (2-3 years of imatinib) are currently under investigation 4.
+Adjuvant chemotherapy with imatinib is effective in the majority of cases and has had a dramatic impact on prognosis even with only one year of therapy, reducing recurrence at one year from 17% to 3% 4.
+Longer treatment regimens (2-3 years of imatinib) are currently under investigation 4.
 Other second-line agents (e.g. sunitinib) are also being studied and used for patients with imatinib-resistant tumors.

-Historically, before ST-571 (imatinib) up to 85% of tumors would locally recur or develop subsequent distal metastases despite treatment 3,4 and had proven to be resistant to standard chemotherapy 4.
+Historically, before imatinib up to 85% of tumors would locally recur or develop subsequent distant metastases despite treatment 3,4 and had proven to be resistant to standard chemotherapy 4.

-FDG-PET may be used in monitoring treatment response and is considered superior to CT in monitoring treatment response in the initial phases of treatment 10.
+Fluorine-18 FDG PET-CT may be used in monitoring treatment response and is considered superior to CT in monitoring treatment response in the initial phases of treatment 10,18.

 General imaging differential considerations include: